rockCityMath/nodejs-mcserver-wrapper/README.md

 # Description
 A wrapper for a minecraft server executable allowing you to control the server and interface with the console in real time through the use of SocketIO.
-Just a smal program I made to learn the technologies and for use with my frontend project.
+Just a small program I made to learn the technologies and for use with my frontend project.

 **Installing/Using**
 - npm install